Online audience measurement: How UKOM set the new UK standard

 UK Online Measurement (UKOM) is the body behind a new agreed audience metric for UK news brands.
-Here chief executive Ian Dowds explains the change to Ipsos iris as the new UK standard for online audience measurement and the benefits to news publishers of its “future-ready” approach?
+Here chief executive Ian Dowds explains the change to Ipsos iris as the new UK standard for online audience measurement and the benefits to news publishers of its “future-ready” approach.

 (Partner content*)